masakiasami/alexa-cookbook/ingredients/using-new-session-to-short-circuit-incoming-intent-and-launch-requests.md

 }
 ```

-To route to the original intent, we emit the original intent via `this.event.request.name`
+To route to the original intent, we emit the original intent via `this.event.request.intent.name`